Needs review before quoting

 The Geography of Power

-Major cities receive 913x dollar flow compared to Very Remote Australia.
-952 of 1,669 LGAs score above 50 on our desert index — meaning high disadvantage, low funding, and sparse entity coverage.
+Major cities receive vastly more dollar flow compared to Very Remote Australia.
+0 of 0 LGAs score above 50 on our desert index — meaning high disadvantage, low funding, and sparse entity coverage.

 Dollar Flow by Remoteness